London Air Travel » British Airways » BA100 »

 Even without the aid of internet blogs and forums passengers quickly learned how to exploit the programmes to maximum advantage.

-BA launched the Executive Club in 1982.
-Little is known about its early years.
-However, it was not a traditional mileage accrual programme.
+This was acquired by BA in 1994.
 For many years, the only way to earn miles flying on BA was to credit your flight to another airline programme.

 The programme has been through periodic changes over time.
 In its early years the emphasis was very much on exclusivity.
 Additional tiers have also been added such as Bronze, and Gold Guest List – no matter how high you reach in the hierarchy, there is always something you don’t have access to.
 There is of course the elusive invitation only Premier status, which is a case of if you have to ask…